dy/sprae/readme.md

 Evaluate directives within an `element` subtree with passed `data`.

-`state` is proxy reflecting template values.
-Changing any of its props updates directives.<br/>
+`state` is proxy reflecting used values, changing any of its props updates directives.<br/>
 `update` can be used for bulk-updating multiple props.<br/>
 `data` is the initial state to render the template.
 It can include reactive values.<br/>